The Roth Individual Retirement Account

 The Roth IRA offers retirement investors potentially tax-free retirement distributions.
 This article explains many features of the Roth IRA.

 Retirement-conscious investors have long recognized the benefits of the traditional IRA.
 Another alternative, available since 1998, is the Roth IRA.
 Roth IRAs permit you to potentially avoid future taxation of earnings on your retirement funds by making nondeductible contributions now.
-Contributions are limited to $5,500 a year in 2013 ($11,000 for couples) and are made on an after-tax basis.
-Also, individuals aged 50 and older can make an additional catch-up contribution of $1,000 in 2013.
+Contributions are limited to $5,500 a year in 2015 and 2016 ($11,000 for couples) and are made on an after-tax basis.
+Also, individuals aged 50 and older can make an additional catch-up contribution of $1,000 in 2015 and 2016.
 Certain income eligibility limits apply.
 Note that an individual's total contributions to all IRAs - Roth and traditional - may not exceed $5,500 annually.

 While Roth IRA contributions are nondeductible, qualified withdrawals are tax free.
-Like traditional IRAs, withdrawals from Roth IRAs must generally be made after age 59½ to avoid a 10% additional tax, although exceptions may apply such as for qualified educational expenses or a first-time home purchase.
+Like traditional IRAs, withdrawals from Roth IRAs must generally be made after age 59½ to avoid a 10% tax penalty , although exceptions may apply such as for qualified educational expenses or a first-time home purchase.
 Unlike with traditional IRAs, however, you may continue contributions to a Roth IRA after age 70½, and there are no mandatory withdrawals during your lifetime.
-And, like traditional IRAs, retirement plan "rollovers" are permitted into Roth IRAs, however, only from Roth-style plans.
+And, like traditional IRAs, "rollovers" are permitted from a Roth IRA to another Roth IRA .
+As of January 1, 2015, only one rollover per person, whether from a Traditional, Roth, SEP or SIMPLE IRA, is allowed in a one-year period.

 - Rules of the Roth IRA